David Culley lasted one season on Kirby Drive.

 Desahun Watson somehow avoided this would be sack and another on the overtime play that won the Houston Texans a playoff game.

-The 65-year-old David Culley will face questions over whether he's simply a figurehead for the Houston Texans or really in charge.
+The 65-year-old David Culley faced real questions over whether he was simply a figurehead for the Houston Texans or really in charge.
+Of course, Culley never was in charge.
+Will Lovie Smith be?

 Houston Texans quarterback Deshaun Watson smiles as he watches a video tribute with teammates during a public celebration of life for Houston Texans owner Robert C. McNair at NRG Stadium.
 (AP Photo/David J. Phillip, POOL)